 Weight distribution | Two shoulders wearing so weight is more distributed and balanced. | One shoulder wearing therefore may give strain for shoulder during long wearing and/or bigger kids | Two shoulders wearing so weight is more distributed and balanced.
 Lightly padded shoulder straps give more comfort to wearer. |

-Variety | With a wrap, you can back carry, and LOTS of other style of carry you can explore. | Not much variety other than hip and tummy-to-tummy position.
-Not recommended for back carry. | With a Meh Dai, you can back carry.
-Easy to get high back carry with a Meh Dai. |
+Variety | With a wrap, you can back carry, and many styles of carry you can explore. | Tummy-to-tummy and hip carry position.
+Not recommended for back carry. | Front and back carry.
+Easy to get high back carry with a Meh Dai |